redis-developer/redis-kaboom-rpg/README.md

 $
 ```

-Redis will create a folder `redisdata` and write the append only file there, so your data is persisted if you stop and restart the Docker container.
+Redis will create a folder `redisdata` and write the append-only file there, so your data is persisted if you stop and restart the Docker container.

 ### Loading the Game Data